• Menu

 Ford’s Early Years

-Henry Ford founded the Ford Motor Company on June 16, 1903, with $28,000 in cash from twelve investors, most notably John and Horace Dodge who had founded their own company just a few years prior.
+Henry Ford founded the Ford Motor Company on June 16, 1903, with $28,000 in cash from twelve investors, most notably John and Horace Dodge, who had founded their own company just a few years prior.

 During its early years, the company produced just a few cars a day from its factory in Detroit, Michigan.
-Between 1903 and 1908, Ford produced the Models A, B, C, F, K, N, R, and S, most of which sold in the hundreds or few thousands a year.
+Between 1903 and 1908, Ford produced the Models A, B, C, F, K, N, R, and S, most of which sold in the hundreds or a few thousand a year.
 In 1908, Ford introduced the mass-produced Model T, which would sell in the millions.

 Highland Park, Michigan Plant